Back to top

 The SFCJPA continues to pursue partnerships with federal, state and local agencies and grant opportunities for additional construction funding.

-Retrofit or replacement of the existing top-of-bank floodwalls along both sides of the creek banks downstream of the Newell Road bridge and upstream of W. Bayshore Road was added to Project.
-The SFCJPA is preparing a Supplemental EIR and anticipates completing it in late 2023.
-Valley Water is developing design documents and it is anticipated to complete the design documents by the fall of 2023.
-Construction is expected in 2025.
+Retrofit or replacement of the existing top-of-bank floodwalls along both sides of the creek banks downstream of the Newell Road bridge and upstream of W. Bayshore Road is also included in the Project.
+The SFCJPA will take the lead in developing design documents, which is currently on hold until re-evaluation of alternatives is complete.

 Previous Updates